t3st1ngAcc0unt4iSaf3r/open-learning-format-spec/OLF_Technical_Guide_Combined.md

 ## ✅ Packaging Notes

 - All files must be placed in the root of the ZIP archive.
+- Always verify that all JSON files inside the ZIP file are readable as text.
 - File must be renamed from `.zip` to `.olf`.